ARP HEAD STUD FIXING KITS

 These studs are machined from ARP2000, an alloy steel with a tensile strength of 220,000 PSI.
 ARP2000 is used widely in motorsport applications as an upgrade from 8740 chrome moly in both steel and aluminium rods.
 Stress corrosion and hydrogen embrittlement are typically not a problem, providing care is taken during installation.

+No, on the S blocks, the water pump end had a threaded insert and 5/16" thread and bolt.
+The ARP kit has a full set of 3/8" UNC studs, so the block will need to be drilled and tapped to suit.
 We always recommend installing the 11th head stud at the water pump end of the engine with a coating of silicone sealer, as this protrudes into the water jacket.
 Failure to do this may result in a coolant leak.